- 2014 LATC Sunset Review Report

 Gaining Eligibility for Licensure

-Individuals interested in obtaining a license to practice landscape architecture in California are required to establish eligibility by meeting the following requirements as mandated by Business and Professions Code section 5650 prior to registering for any section of the Landscape Architect Registration Examination (LARE):
+Individuals interested in obtaining a license to practice landscape architecture in California are required to establish eligibility by meeting the following requirements as mandated by Business and Professions Code section 5650 prior to registering for the Landscape Architect Registration Examination (LARE):

 - Be at least 18 years of age (or have graduated from high school in order to receive training/experience credit)